act-rules/act-rules.github.io/_rules/html-page-lang-valid-bf051a.md

 ## Assumptions

 This rule assumes that the presence of a `lang` attribute is being used to comply to WCAG.
 This rule doesn't test if the attribute is needed to comply to WCAG.
-WCAG only requires that the language of the page can be "programmatically determined", but this could be achieved by using other means than a `lang` attribute.
+WCAG only requires that the language of the page can be "programmatically determined", but this could be achieved by using other means than a `lang` attribute (e.g., HTTP headers, `meta` element, …).
 Thus, an invalid `lang` attribute could be overridden by some other programmatic technique and not cause any accessibility issue or WCAG failure; but this rule would nonetheless fail.

 ## Accessibility Support